History

 While Deep Democracy was set up to spread these basic common tools of peer support to a variety of groups and issue movements, one early project (www.Vets4Vets,US) focused on returning Iraq and Afghanistan veterans and attracted substantial financial support from one generous donor David Gelbaum through his Iraq-Afghanistan Deployment Impact Fund.
 As a consequence, Deep Democracy focused exclusively on this group from 2005 to the end of 2009 when a separate nonprofit was set up with the name Vets4Vets to execute this project.
 With over 2500 returning veterans trained in the Deep Democracy model of peer support in over 80 free residential, weekend workshops, Vets4Vets has become one of the premier organizations supporting returning veterans.
 It was honored by Admiral Mullen, Chairman of the Joint Chiefs of Staff, in a Pentagon ceremony and repeatedly featured in the national and local media.

 In mid-2011, Jim launched the second major initiative of Deep Democracy, now renamed the “National Institute of Peer Support” or “NIPS”, to bring the tools of peer support to activists working to reverse global warming.
 The first workshop in this initiative was held in Tucson, August 12-14, 2011.
-In the following year, NIPS set up two ongoing Support Groups for climate activists, brought a dozen or so of the leader/activists together monthly to update each other as peers in a Topic Group Discussion which came to be know as “TUCAN,” the Tucson Climate Action Network, launched a major campaign to stop the burning of coal in our local utility and greatly increased the impact of the movement.
-Now that Jim has moved to Washington, DC (so that his wife can help raise her two granddaughters), Jim is starting a second local project in DC and seeking to expanding this project nationally.
+In the following year, NIPS set up two ongoing Support Groups for climate activists, brought a dozen or so of the leader/activists together monthly to update each other as peers in a Topic Group Discussion which came to be know as “TUCAN,” the Tucson Climate Action Network, launched a major campaign which helped stop the burning of coal in our local utility and greatly increased the impact of the movement.
+Since Jim has moved to Washington, DC in 2012 (so that his wife can help raise her two granddaughters), he has continued his climate work with an emphasis on Climate Justice and Eliminating Racism.
+He has started three face-to-face support groups for climate activists in the MD/DC area, two of them for People of the Global Majority.
+He leads at national Men’s Support Group for Climate Activists mainly from Citizens’ Climatae Lobby.
+He works closely with One DC and Empower DC connecting white climate activists to local community organizing with African-heritage neighborhoods.
+He helped train the members of the Great March for Climate Action and connected them with local Environmental Justice groups as they marched across the country.

-The goal of NIPS is to launch and support a number of applications of this basic model at least a successfully as the first.
+The goal of NIPS is to launch and support a number of applications in different social change constituencies.

 Jim got his BA and MBA from Harvard and his Ph.D. from Cornell.
 He worked for seven years as a Professor at MIT’s Sloan School of Management where he taught in the Sloan Fellows and Senior Executives Programs.
 He consulted and conducted research for a number of Fortune 500 companies and large nonprofits.
 He arbitrated over two dozen labor-management disputes.